 WebAssembly is intermediate code that needs to be compiled in the browser.
 We use various advanced techniques to improve performance.
 See the Optimizing WebAssembly Startup Time blog post for more on this.
 Additionally, you can use our Real-World WebAssembly Benchmark to test the performance of your browser and OS.

 Initial loading performance on modern machines is in the range of 3–9 seconds.
 Once the component is loaded, switching documents is nearly instant.
-Browsers that support WebAssembly-structured cloning and IndexedDB will only require ~0.5 seconds for subsequent reloads.

 This table shows the average download time for the WebAssembly artifacts (~9 MB, ~3.7 MB gzipped) for different network conditions: